IntersectMBO/ouroboros-network/ouroboros-consensus/docs/interface-CHANGELOG.md

 The internals of each entry are organized similar to https://keepachangelog.com/en/1.1.0/, adapted to our plan explained above.

+## Circa 2022-09-30

+### Fixed

+- The maximum major protocol version of the Cardano protocol is now correctly based off of Babbage instead of Alonzo.

 ## Circa 2022-07-20

 ### Fixed